 "As I told the Ambassador, I am deeply concerned about Turkey's position on the conflict in Cyprus, which has divided that country for almost four decades.
-Turkey must fully support a Cypriot solution to reunification of the island and immediately withdraw its troops from northern Cyprus," said Rep. Ros-Lehtinen, who was ranking member at the time.
+Turkey must fully support a Cypriot solution to reunification of the island and immediately withdraw its troops from northern Cyprus."

-This is a position Congresswoman Ros-Lehtinen (then chairman of the House Committee on Foreign Affairs) reiterated at an AHI event in February 2012 where she stated Turkey must "immediately and permanently withdraw its occupation force from Cyprus."
-Withdraw of Turkish troops from Cyprus would go a long way to solving the Cyprus problem because it would create a much better negotiating environment on the island between Greek and Turkish Cypriots.
+This is a position Congresswoman Ros-Lehtinen reiterated as the then chairman of the House Foreign Affairs Committee at an AHI event in February 2012 where she stated Turkey must "immediately and permanently withdraw its occupation force from Cyprus."
+Withdraw of Turkish troops from Cyprus would go a long way to solving the Cyprus problem because it would be a confidence-building measure that would create a more favorable environment.